Storyist 4 is a creative writing application for macOS 10.13 High Sierra or later. Designed for novelists and screenwriters, it provides:

 Once you become comfortable with the menu commands, you might want to use keyboard shortcuts for some commands instead.
 A full listing of keyboard shortcuts can be displayed in a Help Viewer window.
 To see them, choose Help > Storyist Help, and click the Keyboard Shortcuts link.

-Note: Storyist provides support for what are commonly known as paragraph styles; that is, styles that apply to an entire paragraph.
+Note: Storyist provides support for paragraph styles; that is, styles that apply to an entire paragraph.

 There are several ways to change the style of text.
 First, select the text you want to change.
 Then, do one of the following:

 There are two ways to create a new style.
 To use the first method: